scpei/SEA/README.md

 Demo code of SEA.

-The implementation is based on the code and data of MTransE which can be cited below.
+The implementation is based on the code and data of MTransE.
 Thanks Dr.Muhao for his fundamental work and contributions.

 This version is based on entity-level alignment, instead of triple-level alignment.

 Contact: Shichao Pei (shichao.pei@kaust.edu.sa)

-@inproceedings{chen2017multilingual,
-  title={Multilingual knowledge graph embeddings for cross-lingual knowledge alignment}, author={Chen, Muhao and Tian, Yingtao and Yang, Mohan and Zaniolo, Carlo}, booktitle={Proceedings of the 26th International Joint Conference on Artificial Intelligence}, pages={1511--1517}, year={2017}, organization={AAAI Press}
-}

 Usage: